monarch-initiative/SvAnna/docs/fantom5.rst

 to the FANTOM5 annotations.
 We then calculate the tissue-specifity score as detailed below.
 We then assign each enhancer to the tissue with the highest tissue specifity (highest number of reads).

-TODO -- should we filter out ubiquitous enhancers?
-Probably yes.

 Tissue specificity score
 ^^^^^^^^^^^^^^^^^^^^^^^^